julieherrick/Homework-Organizer/README.md

 * Add Assignment
    * User can add new assignment
    * User can add due date

+* Assignment Detail
+   * user can view the details of the assignment

 * Calendar
     * User can view assignment due dates on calendar